This workshop is organized by David Wolpert, Santa Fe Institute & CSH External Faculty and Jan Korbel, CSH Associate Faculty.

-Stochastic thermodynamics is an emerging extension of conventional equilibrium statistical physics designed for analyzing non-equilibrium thermodynamics of small systems, down to the level of individual trajectories.
+Stochastic thermodynamics is a powerful extension of conventional equilibrium statistical physics designed for analyzing non-equilibrium thermodynamics of small systems, down to the level of individual trajectories.
 In stochastic thermodynamics, we typically consider a system undergoing a continuous-time Markov process while coupled to (one or more) infinite heat, particle, or work reservoirs.
-If there is a single infinite heat reservoir which satisfies local detailed balance, then the equilibrium distribution is the ordinary Boltzmann distribution.
+If there is a single infinite heat reservoir and local detailed balance holds, then the equilibrium distribution is the ordinary Boltzmann distribution.

-On the other hand, in many complex systems the equilibrium distribution is different from the Boltzmann distribution — this is especially the case with correlated, path-dependent and driven systems.
+On the other hand, in many complex systems, the equilibrium distribution is different from the Boltzmann distribution.
 These kinds of equilibria arise because the reservoirs are finite, the dynamics are non-Markovian, or some other assumption of conventional stochastic thermodynamics is violated.

-This raises a host of questions, which this workshop aims to investigate:
+These issues raise a host of intertwined questions, which this workshop aims to investigate:

 1) What are the necessary and sufficient conditions for a thermodynamic system to have a non-Boltzmann equilibrium distribution, e.g., by having finite heat baths or an infinite number of baths?
 What equilibria arise if we extend conventional stochastic thermodynamics, e.g., to involve non-linear master equations (or in some other way violate the assumption of Markovian evolution)?
 How can we experimentally test such extensions of conventional stochastic thermodynamics?
 In particular, how can we identify experimentally accessible macroscopic quantities like thermodynamic work and heat with the quantities arising in such extensions of stochastic thermodynamic?
 Do we need to generalize the concept of entropy to analyze these scenarios?
 What is the role of Maximum entropy principle in these scenarios?